wallali/gTFTPy/README.md

 A _very basic_ python utility that helps you set up a [GoodTFT mini GPIO touch display][2] on a Raspberry Pi desktop to mirror the HDMI display.
 It is inspired by (i.e. copied heavily from) the [Adafruit PiTFT script][3].

 See [compatibility](#compatibility) for information if your GPIO display is supported by the script.
+If it's not-- dont give up so easily; try [adding support for your display](#adding-support-for-a-new-display).

 ## Usage